 According to the Medical Science Liaison Institute, an advanced degree, such as a PharmD, MD, or PhD in research science, is highly recommended to begin a career in the field.
 (Please note, however, that the minimum educational requirement for the Medical Science Liaison Society—the MSL-BC—is a bachelor’s degree and qualifying work experience.)

-Since MSLs act as consultants for biotechnology and pharmaceutical companies, the candidates must also have interpersonal skills, including the ability to create and to sustain relationships with industry leaders.
-Candidates must also be skilled at research.
+Since MSLs act as consultants for biotechnology and pharmaceutical companies, candidates must also have interpersonal skills, including the ability to create and sustain relationships with industry leaders and be skilled at research.

-While the above constitute general admission requirements for these programs, students must note that each university may also have some other special requirements.
-In order to increase their chances of getting accepted into a program, students must carefully review each program’s admission requirements.
+While the above constitutes general admission requirements for these programs, students must note that each university may also have special requirements.
+Students must carefully review each program’s admission requirements to increase their chances of getting accepted into a program.

 Medical Liaison Program Accreditation

-Before taking up a master’s, doctorate, or PharmD program, students must look out for programmatic or regional accreditation.
+Before enrolling in a master’s, doctorate, or PharmD program, students must look for programmatic or regional accreditation.
 Accreditation is a process by which universities are reviewed to ensure that they provide quality education.
-For students and employers, graduating from an accredited university is a mark of trust and assurance.
+Graduating from an accredited university is a mark of trust and assurance for students and employers.

-• The American Council on Pharmaceutical Education (ACPE) provides accreditation to doctor of pharmacy degrees to ensure that they meet educational qualifications.
+- The American Council on Pharmaceutical Education (ACPE) accredits doctor of pharmacy degrees to ensure that they meet educational qualifications.

-• The Commission on Collegiate Nursing Education (CCNE) is an accrediting body that has been recognized by the US Secretary of Education as an accrediting body at the national level.
+- The Commission on Collegiate Nursing Education (CCNE) is an accrediting body recognized by the US Secretary of Education as an accrediting body at the national level.

-• The Liaison Committee on Medical Education (LCME) is the accrediting body for medical schools from which students can earn an MD.
+- The Liaison Committee on Medical Education (LCME) is the accrediting body for medical schools where students can earn an MD.

 On-Campus Degree Programs for Medical Science Liaisons